Your child’s hospital stay: communicating with health professionals

 If your child feels bored, frustrated and anxious in hospital, that’s normal.
 But it can help to have some activities up your sleeve.
 These activities can give your child the chance to engage in learning and stay connected with family, friends and schoolmates.
 And they can help your child pass the time too.

 Engaging in learning

-- If your child’s teacher uses online learning platforms like StudyLadder, Spelling City, Mathletics or HOTmaths, ask whether the teacher could set your child some tasks on these platforms.
-Your child can work through the tasks in his own time and at his own pace.
+- If your child’s teacher uses online learning platforms like StudyLadder, Spelling City or Mathletics, ask whether the teacher could set your child some tasks on these platforms.

 - Set up Skype or other video chat apps so your child can make a virtual visit to her classroom.

 - Bring in a laptop or tablet so your child can do some research and put together a presentation on a topic that interests him.
 The presentation could be in any form he likes – slideshow, video, poster and so on.

 - Set up your child to use email or social media to exchange news with her teacher, classmates, friends and family.

 - Get your child some postcards, writing paper and stamps, so he can stay connected the old-fashioned way!